 Why don't AlumiTubs require the use of water treatment chemicals?

 AlumiTubs don’t require chemical cleaning treatments for light use.
-This is because unlike electrical hot tubs that are always on, your wood fired hot tub will return to ambient temerpature when not in use, therefore preventing bacterial growth.
+This is because unlike electrical hot tubs that are always on, your wood fired hot tub will return to ambient temperature when not in use, therefore preventing bacterial growth.
 For weekend only use, the water should be changed every five or six weeks.
 For daily use, you can still soak chemical-free by changing the water every few weeks, or owners can safely use a bromine solution to avoid changing the water.
 If using bromine, be sure to dilute it in a bucket of water first.

 If I use salt water, does it need to be treated?